Theremsoe/stori-assessment/Readme.md

 python -m app.cli.account_summary --file '{csv-file-path} --email "{destination@domain.com}"
 ```

 Where ``{csv-file-path}`` is the route to CSV file to process and ``{destination@domain.com}`` is the destination email address to send the final report (account summary information).
 Substitute those values in your terminal and execute the command.
-If you wants more details or help about the command you would run the following command:
+If you wants more details or help about the command you would run the following instruction:

 ```bash
 python -m app.cli.account_summary --help